How much does Mounjaro cost without insurance?

 Alternatives to Mounjaro

 Recent years have seen the rise of several GLP-1 medications for type 2 diabetes and weight loss.
-Mounjaro (and Zepbound, which has the same active ingredient) stands out among these medications for being a dual glucose-dependent insulinotropic polypeptide (GIP) receptor agonist and glucagon-like peptide-1 (GLP-1) receptor agonist, which may make it more effective for both blood sugar control and weight loss.
+Mounjaro stands out among these medications for being a dual glucose-dependent insulinotropic polypeptide (GIP) receptor agonist and glucagon-like peptide-1 (GLP-1) receptor agonist, which may make it more effective for both blood sugar control and weight loss.
 However, depending on your personal health situation and insurance coverage, another GLP-1 medication may be a better option for you.
 Here’s a quick look at the most common alternatives to Mounjaro.

 • Wegovy (semaglutide): Wegovy shares the same active ingredient with Ozempic, semaglutide.
 However, it is FDA-approved specifically for weight management, in combination with diet and exercise, for people with a BMI of 30 and above or a BMI of 27 and above who also have a weight-related medical condition.
-A weekly dose of the maximum dose of Wegovy (2.4 mg) has been shown to help people lose an average of 15% of body weight
+A weekly dose of the maximum dose of Wegovy (2.4 mg) has been shown to help people lose an average of 15% of body weight.
+Wegovy is also FDA-approved for reducing cardiovascular risks in people with heart disease and obesity or overweight.

 • Saxenda (liraglutide): Saxenda is also FDA-approved for chronic weight management, in combination with diet and exercise.
-Within one year of starting Saxenda, the majority of participants lost 5–10% of their body weight, according to clinical studies.
+Within one year of starting Saxenda, the majority of participants lost at least 5% of their body weight, according to clinical studies.

 • Trulicity (dulaglutide): Trulicity is a GLP-1 agonist for type 2 diabetes that can also lead to weight loss, with decreased appetite being a common side effect.
 In clinical trials, people taking Trulicity lost between 1% to 2% of their body weight by six months, depending on their dose.
 When used in higher doses, and in combination with metformin, another diabetes medication, people lost up to 4.6% of their body weight.